Who Is This Course For?

 • Addressing Concerns and Risks in RJ

-• Defining and Avoiding Re-Victimization in RJ
+• Avoiding Re-Victimization in RJ

 • The Power of Language